gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/manageevents.md

 First, extract the stock code.
 To retrieve the text in the TextBox widget use its getText method.
 </p>
 <p>
-Next, ensure that the charcters are not within the set of illegal characters you specify.
+Next, ensure that the characters are not within the set of illegal characters you specify.
 After you've converted the user input to a standard form, use a regular expression to check its format.
 Remember to use regular expressions that have the same meaning in both Java and JavaScript.
 </p>
 <p>
 If the input is valid, clear the text box so the user can add another stock code.